brave-experiments/frodo-pir/README.md

 An easy way to see how to use the library can be found on the tests on the `api.rs` file.
 For full code documentation of the code, run `make docs`.

+The following code is a copy of the aforementioned test.
+It exemplifies how FrodoPIR can be used by mocking both a server and a client.
+First, the server generates all the needed parameters in relationship to a mocked random database.
+Then, the client downloads said parameters and prepares queries (as part of the for-loop).
+Then, both server and client interact such that the server outputs the correct response.
+In order to run this example, one can run the tests.

 ```rust
   use frodo_pir::api::*;
   fn client_query_e2e() {